semaphor34/MailserverDocu/README.md

 **Einen Sendetest durchführen:**

-``echo "The body part of the email!" | mail -s "Subject of the email" -a "From: sender@sub.main.example.com" receiver@example.com``
+``Linuxserver:$ echo "The body part of the email!" | mail -s "Subject of the email" -a "From: sender@sub.main.example.com" receiver@example.com``